 genealogy, heraldry, nobility, royalty and chivalry.
 This (See: http://college-of-genealogy.com

-) Dr. Goff is also on the National Board of the American Psychotherapy Association and the National Board of Professional Counselors for the APA.
+) Dr. Goff is also on the National Board of Professional Counselors.
 He is a Fellow of the International Commission on Nobility and Royalty, a Fellow of the Royal Chartered British College of Teachers, and a Fellow of the American Psychotherapy Association.
-He has given three regional presentations for NATSAP and four national presentations for the APA.

 Other officers of the ICNR include an individual who holds a JD degree and is a practicing attorney, plus five other officers who hold bachelors degrees and a nurse.
 Again, no one makes any money.
 All are volunteers who enable this organization to accomplish its purposes inexpensively so as to provide a public service to people all over the world.
 Beside the officers, there are over 60 regular and certified members.